Some things get better with age. That’s the old adage anyway.

 First up – your ‘Low’ promotional rate is only available for new plans.
 When your plan renews, the price will jump back to the regular (inflated) rate.

 Their ‘free domain name’ isn’t free.
-If you decide to cancel your account, you’ll be charged a fee that’s non-refundable (again it is quite a common trick in the hosting industry).
+If you decide to cancel your account, you’ll be charged a fee that’s non-refundable.

-Moreover, there’s also a $2.99 monthly charge for backups (if you want these).
+Speaking of extra fees, there’s also a $1.99 monthly charge for backups (if you want these).
 Many other web hosting companies we’ve reviewed so far will toss this feature in as a freebie, so it’s just another fee in the long list that is adding up now.

 Web hosting websites don’t lie per se.
 They just stretch the truth a little bit.